TIY-Rails-1507/Rails/28_filters.md

 ## Warning: don't load data in a filter

 Using a `before_action` is a good way to apply access control.
-You can ensure that a user is logged in before they can 'use' and actions.
+You can ensure that a user is logged in before they can 'use' any actions.
 We will cover this in upcoming weeks.

 In the example above we used a `before_action` to load data.
 Not everyone agrees with this.
 It does remove duplication, however it adds complexity.
 This is a post from 'crafting ruby' which argues this case - http://craftingruby.com/posts/2015/05/31/dont-use-before-action-to-load-data.html